Understanding the Donation Process

 - Brain death occurs when a person's brain permanently stops functioning.

-- Circulatory death occurs when blood flow in the body permanently stops.
+- Circulatory death occurs when the circulation of blood in a person permanently stops.

 It is important to understand the difference between brain death and circulatory death.
 The way a person dies influences how the donation process can occur and which organs and tissues can be donated.